How to apply

 - how long you wish to stay

-- your motivation for choosing the Centre for your internship
+- your motivation for choosing the Cardiff EDC for your internship

 - full contact details.